 AWS DynamoDB is essentially a NoSQL database service that’s fully managed by Amazon.
 It holds its data items in Solid State Drives (SSDs), which are then cloned across three availability zones for increased reliability and availability.
 This saves administrators the trouble of building, maintaining, and scaling costly distributed database clusters.

-So, while DynamoDB can be classed in the “NoSQL Database-as-a-service” category, ElastiCache is Amazon’s specialized “Caching-as-a-Service” — as it offers fully-managed in-memory caches that work with Memcached and Redis.
+So, while DynamoDB can be classed in the “NoSQL Database-as-a-service” category, ElastiCache is Amazon’s specialized “Caching-as-a-Service” — as it offers fully-managed in-memory caches that work with Memcached, Redis OSS, and Valkey.

 How Is Amazon ElastiCache Priced?